-This Policy is applicable to all volunteers, committee members, coaches and club members.
+This Policy is applicable to all staff, volunteers, committee members, coaches, club members, and visitors to the club.
 It is in line with national legislation and applicable across the UK.

 Advice, guidance and support is available from the LTA Safeguarding Team.